FICTION, FACT AND FUTURE

 by James Elles

-James Elles was a British Conservative Member of the European Parliament from 1984 to 2014.
-He is the Co-founder of the European Internet Forum and the Founder and Chairman of the Transatlantic Policy Network.
+JAMES ELLES was a British Conservative Member of the European Parliament from 1984 to 2014.
+He is the Co-founder of the European Internet Forum; the Founder and Chairman of the Transatlantic Policy Network; and the Honorary President of the European Strategy and Policy Analysis System.